 You will increase user acceptance by presenting a system with familiar numbers, names, and further information already present.
 Your team members will feel more confident and comfortable seeing their previous work data already imported and present, and will quickly understand how the new software solution functions around their data.

-Data import can be a one-time job when you use business automation.
+Data import can be a one-time job when you use professional services automation.
 This way, software will automatically synchronize your data between multiple tools and sources.

 6. Outline clear process design